Skip to content

 FUE hair transplant surgery can cost a little more than FUT surgery.
 This gentleman underwent an FUE surgery for his hairline and was debating FUE vs FUT

-You can expect the more modern FUE technique to be more expensive than the older FUT technique at the vast majority of hair transplant clinics.
+You can expect the more modern FUE technique to be more expensive than the FUT technique at the majority of hair transplant clinics.
 The price will also be determined by the extent of the work required.
-FUT hair transplants are faster to complete than FUE, which are more intricate and time-consuming; hence the lower price for FUT surgery.
-People who require a larger number of grafts may find that FUT allows them to stay within their budget.
+Patients who require a larger number of grafts may find that FUT allows them to stay within their budget.
 Take a look at our hair transplant costs page for more information.
+You can also use our graft calculator page to understand how many grafts you are likely to require for your hair transplant.

 Because the FUT technique involves a more invasive procedure – taking hair grafts as a strip of scalp rather than as individual follicles – recovery time is typically longer.
 While recovery time is around five to seven days with an FUE hair transplant, FUT patients may need to wait from 10 to 15 days to resume all of their daily activities.
 Furthermore, people who have had a FUT hair transplant need to be especially careful with the stitches at the donor site